 A conference committee, comprised of Members of both the House and Senate, work together to adjudicate differences in the versions of the bill passed by each chamber.
-This process is called "reconciliation."
+Generally, the conference committee produces a "conference report," which includes the compromise legislative language and a section-by-section explanation of the agreement.
 Both chambers must approve the revised, identical versions of the bill.